We are selecting offers for you

 Meta Quest 3

-This is your all-arounder champion.
-The Meta Quest 3 is standalone (no PC required), packs a Snapdragon XR2 Gen 2 processor that handles everything you throw at it, and features 2064 x 2208 resolution per eye.
-Those pancake lenses?
-They make the headset slimmer and give you a crisp, clear picture.
+Meta Quest 3 is a standalone headset, so no PC is needed.
+It packs a Snapdragon XR2 Gen 2 processor that handles it all.
+You get 2064 x 2208 resolution per eye.
+Those pancake lenses make everything slimmer and provide a crisp, clear picture.
+It’s a real sweet spot for design.

-The color pass-through cameras are clutch for mixed reality experiences - like placing virtual furniture in your actual room or playing games that blend with your surroundings.
-Battery life sits around 2 hours though, so keep a charger handy.
+Color pass-through cameras are great for mixed reality.
+You can place virtual furniture in your actual room or play games that blend with surroundings.
+Experiences feel truly immersive.
+Battery life is around 2 hours, so keep a charger close.
+Performance is snappy across games and apps.

-Best for: Gamers who want premium quality without connecting to a PC VR setup.
+Best for gamers who want premium quality without a PC VR setup.

 Meta Quest 3S

-Same processor as its bigger sibling (yeah, that Snapdragon XR2 Gen 2 again), same game library, but at around $300.
-The catch?
-It uses older Fresnel lenses and a lower-res display borrowed from the Quest 2.
+Meta Quest 3S packs the same processor as its bigger sibling - Snapdragon XR2 Gen 2.
+You get the same game library, too, all for around $300.
+That’s a reasonable price.
+To get there, it uses older Fresnel lenses and a lower-res display from Quest 2.

-Is that a deal-breaker?
-Nope.
-For most people jumping into VR for the first time, the Meta Quest 3S delivers the full experience without emptying your wallet.
+For most newcomers, that isn’t a deal-breaker.
+This headset delivers the full VR experience without emptying your wallet.
 You still get color pass-through and access to hundreds of games.
+It’s a practical solution for starting out.

 PlayStation VR2